Slothkrew/slothkrew.com/xmpp.md

 some underground forum.
 Because of that we use the storage-backend 'internal_hashed'.

+We respect your privacy as much as possible, logging only what's necessary:

+* XMPP contact list and offline messages (which get deleted after they are delivered)
-We log.
-But nothing more than necessary, that means we only log messages of classification 'error' or higher.
+* Error-messages of classification 'error' or higher.

+That's it.
+Nothing more.
 When you talk with whom is none of our concern.

 If, for some reason, we need more information (perfect example: Debugging purposes) and thus have to increase the loglevel temporarily, we will inform